flowroute/flowroute-numbers-python/README.md

 #### `update(self,number,routes)`<a name="updateroute"></a>

-The update method is used to update both the primary and failover route for a phone number, specified within an array.
+The `update` method is used to update both the primary and failover route for a phone number, specified within an array.
 See **Example usage** below.
 The first route name within the array is assigned as the primary route; the second route listed in the array will be the failover route in the event the first route is unavailable.
 The list of available route names can be retrieved by using the [`list`](#listroutes) endpoint.

 #####Usage

 `route variable = [Route(name='primary route'), Route(name='failover route')]`
 `tnc.update(number=phoneNumber, routes=route variable)`

+The method takes the following parameters:

 | Parameter       | Required | Usage                                                                  |
 |-----------------|----------|-----------------------------------------------------------|